pryv/lib-js/README.md

 #### Customize service info

-Service infos properties can be overriden with specific values.
+Service information properties can be overriden with specific values.
 This might be usefull to test new designs on production platforms.

 ##### Pryv.Service